Boeing Proposes 787 Battery Fix To FAA

 Boeing machinists already are building the new containment boxes for the battery, a sign the company is confident that the FAA will eventually approve continued used of lithium batteries and the contain-and-vent strategy for dealing with fires, according to a person familiar with the matter.

 The FAA granted Boeing permission to use lithium batteries in 2007, but set nine special conditions the company had to meet.

 Asked why the company's extensive testing of the batteries had not revealed problems with the batteries and the electrical systems used to operate them, one of the sources said test environments had limitations and the real test of an aircraft always came when it was actually operating.

 If the Boeing plan is approved by FAA Administrator Huerta and Transportation Secretary LaHood, company officials expect the 787 fleet to return to service within eight weeks, one source said.

 Another source, who is also familiar with the 787 investigation but not authoriSed to speak publicly, said a key challenge for Boeing would be to redesign the battery box so that it could truly contain a fire if one occurred.

 Despite Boeing's statements about containment being the plan for a battery issue from the start, the blue box that held the current lithium-ion battery was clearly "not designed to contain a fire," said the source.

 Another person familiar with the engineering work said the new box would be made of stainless steel nearly half an inch thick.
 It would be capable of containing an explosion, and would have a tube to vent smoke and flame outside the aircraft.

-However, the source said engineers have raised questions about the safety of venting flames outside the plane, especially if it is on the ground and being fueled.
+However, the source said engineers have raised questions about the safety of venting flames outside the plane, especially if it is on the ground and being fuelled.
 The effect could be something like a flamethrower, this person said.